cbergmeir/cc2425/session4/README.md

 ...
 ```

-It defines a single service, app, which has both a Django application and a nginx server with the nginx-upload module enabled.
+It defines a single service, app, which has both a Django application and an nginx server with the nginx-upload module enabled.
 It tells us right away that the folder app is the context folder, and inside we can see dependency files for nginx and django.

 ```
 $ ls app/